 Bringing his expertise of vocal instruction in singing and his dramatic stage training to play, Marc Deaton has also begun training clients in the art of speaking in public, with clients in major financial institutions he enriches their presentations with clear and developed voices and elocution.

 Mr. Deaton is also a playwright, writing the libretto for Glen Cortese’s monodrama The Swan Knight, and penning the new play We Lived Only for the Music: Max Lorenz and the Third Reich, which had its premiere in December 2018, at Madison Lyric Stage.

-Contact Marc Deaton with any questions about teaching, singing, speech, direction or the play We Lived Only for the Music: Max Lorenz and the Third Reich. – Thank you
+Contact Marc Deaton with any questions about teaching, singing, speech, direction or the plays, We Lived Only for the Music: Max Lorenz and the Third Reich, or A Memory of Truth?– Thank you